 ZenHub is a browser plugin that allows GitHub issues to be viewed, organized, and tracked on a agile Kanban Board from within GitHub itself.

-- The Projects tab can be though of as a set of sub-boards which can group and track subsets of issues which are already on the main board.
+- The Projects tab can be thought of as a set of sub-boards which can group and track subsets of issues which are already on the main board.

 - Projects functionality is not normally used for client projects, as the main Boards tab can handle all needed Kanban functionality for a single client project.